Dual Diagnosis Treatment Middletown, CT

 Wheeler Clinic Inc Intensive Outpatient/evening - 11.9 miles from Middletown, CT

-Wheeler Clinic Inc Intensive Outpatient/evening is a dual-diagnosis treatment center in New Britain, CT that provides treatment services for drug or alcohol use and mental health disorders that include mood disorders as well as post-partum depression.
+Wheeler Clinic Inc Intensive Outpatient/evening is a dual-diagnosis treatment center in New Britain, CT that offers treatment for drug and alcohol addiction and mental health disorders that include OCD as well as eating disorders.

 Address: 75 North Mountain Road, New Britain, CT 06053 in Hartford County